ac0966/ac0966/README.md

 🎯 About Me

-I'm an Analytics Professional with 5+ years of experience specializing in causal inference,impact evaluation, and data-driven decision making.
+I'm an Analytics Professional with 5+ years of experience specializing in causal inference, impact evaluation, and data-driven decision making.
 Currently working as a Senior Consultant at Ipsos UK, I help organizations measure program effectiveness and drive strategic improvements through rigorous statistical analysis.
 With a Master's from MIT in Data, Economics & Development Policy, I bridge the gap between complex analytical methods and actionable insights.
-I recently opened up to the world of Machine Learning and enjoying every bit of it.
+I’ve recently stepped into the world of Machine Learning, and I’m absolutely loving the journey so far!

 🌍 Location: London, UK